-Implication of DNA helicase in specifying host in BmNPV and AcMNPV. characterizing mixed infections of BmNPV and AcMNPV, a variant of BmNPV was isolated that was able to replicate in both BmN and Sf-21 cells.
-A 572 bp fragment of the BmNPV DNA helicase gene was found to be responsible for altered host range [33].
-Further characterization of this region identified a single amino acid in the helicase orf (Asn564Ser) responsible for this change [34].
+Implication of DNA helicase in specifying host range in BmNPV and AcMNPV.
+By characterizing mixed infections of BmNPV and AcMNPV, a variant of BmNPV was isolated that was able to replicate in both BmN and Sf-21 cells.
+A 572 bp fragment of the BmNPV DNA helicase gene was found to be responsible for this altered host range (49).
+Further characterization of this region identified a single amino acid in the helicase orf (Asn564Ser) responsible for this change (50).
 Using a similar approach, other investigators found that altering three closely spaced amino acids in the AcMNPV helicase gene with the amino acids from BmNPV located at these positions, i.e., Val556Leu.
-Ser564Asn, Phe577Leu, allowed AcMNPV to replicate in B. mori cells [35].
-When AcMNPV mutants selected for their ability to replicate in BmN cells were passed through B. mori larvae, amino acids changes (Ser564Asn, Phe577Leu) were found to be required to cause death of the larvae [36].
+Ser564Asn, Phe577Leu, allowed AcMNPV to replicate in B. mori cells (51).
+When AcMNPV mutants selected for their ability to replicate in BmN cells were passed through B. mori larvae, two amino acid changes (Ser564Asn, Phe577Leu) were found to be required to cause death of the larvae (52).
 It is unclear what role helicase plays in governing the inability of the virus to replicate in the heterologous cell lines.
 However, co-infection of BmN cells with wt AcMNPV and wt BmNPV causes premature cessation of both viral and host protein synthesis, although viral transcription appears to be normal.
 This effect is not observed when BmN cells are infected with both the recombinant AcMNPV and wt BmNPV.
-It has been suggested that since these few changes in the helicase gene have such a major effect on infection in BmN cells, that the wt AcMNPV helicase gene may be toxic to the cell by eliciting an antiviral defense mechanism by interacting with a host cell protein or nucleic acid or by interfering with the translational apparatus [37].
+It has been suggested that since these few changes in the helicase gene have such a major effect on infection in BmN cells, the wt AcMNPV helicase gene may be toxic to the cell by eliciting an antiviral defense mechanism, by interacting with a host cell protein or nucleic acid, or by interfering with the translational apparatus (53).
+A wild silkworm, B. mandarina was found that had a host range allowing it to replicate in Bm5, Sf9, and T. ni cells.
+The BoMANPV helicase exhibited two mutations Asp291Asn and Asp300Asn.
+However, due a variety of other differences in many other genes, the significance of these changes remains to be determined (54).

 BmNPV may be infectious for Sf-9 and other cells, but the level is low.
-In contrast to the reports described above, other laboratories using viral constructs expressing reporter genes have detected replication of BmNPV and AcMNPV in heterologous cell lines.
-In one study, a BmNPV construct expressing the LacZ gene under the polyhedrin promoter in Sf-9.
-Sf-21 and Hi-5 cells was examined.
+In contrast to the reports described above, other laboratories using viral constructs expressing reporter genes have detected replication of BmNPV and AcMNPV in heterologous In one study, a BmNPV construct expressing the LacZ gene under the polyhedrin promoter in Sf-9, Sf-21 and Hi-5 cells was examined.
 Compared with BmNPV infection in Bm5 cells, the BmNPV infections in the other cell lines were delayed with DNA replication detectable 3 to 5 days after being observed in BmN cells.
-In addition, the viral titers were much lower varying from 0.7 to 7% (10 to 10 pfu/ml) the level in BmN cells [38].
+In addition. the viral titers were much lower, varying from 0.7 to 7% (10^6 to 10^7 pfu/ml) the level in BmN cells (55).
 Since this report utilized LacZ expression to trace the virus, it may be more sensitive than previous studies that utilized the visualization of polyhedron production to monitor viral replication.
 Indeed, these authors detected either very few or no polyhedra in the heterologous infections using a wt BmNPV with an intact polyhedrin gene.
-In another investigation, using an AcMNPV construct that expressed the firefly luciferase gene under the Drosophila heat shock promoter, luciferase activity was detected in both virus infected larvae and in larvae of the next generation [39].
-Therefore both these studies indicate that viral replication is occurring in the heterologous cell lines.
+In another investigation. using an AcMNPV construct that expressed the firefly luciferase gene under the Drosophila heat shock promoter, luciferase activity was detected in both virus infected larvae and in larvae of the next generation (56).
+Therefore, both these studies indicate that viral replication is occurring in the heterologous cell lines.
 Another report described AcMNPV DNA replication in BmN cells, but budded virions were not produced.
-In contrast, BmNPV DNA replication and BV production only occurred in Sf cells when they were superinfected with AcMNPV [40].
+In contrast, BmNPV DNA replication and BV production only occurred in Sf cells when they were superinfected with AcMNPV (57).